Last Updated on 4 April 2023 by Dan

 Here’s how those coupons look in the app – you just need to hit the activate button:

-If you have been awarded a “spin of surprises” this will appear in the Lidl Plus app very shortly after you finish your shop, and you’ll have 7 days to spin the wheel!
+If you have been awarded a Lidl Scratchcard this will appear in the Lidl Plus app very shortly after you finish your shop, and you’ll have 7 days to use your Scratchcard and find out if you’ve won something!

 Finally if you have a physical coupon for Lidl, it’s also possible to scan it in to the app for future use – just click that little image of the camera that’s in the image above and you can upload the coupon via it’s QR code.